 You can choose nearly any flowers and foliage for our site to create yourself a teardrop bouquet but today I have used the following (click on the photo above to find out).
-These tutorials are for adults only and please take apporpriate safety preauctions when using scissors and secateurs.
+These tutorials are for adults only and please take appropriate safety precautions when using scissors and wire cutters.

 With garden secators cut the foliage into pieces, approx 12 pieces of ivy and 5 pieces of willow.
 Separate the bouquets out.